christophergaughan/christophergaughan.github.io/_posts/2023-07-13-XSEDE-grant.md

     This grant will enable me to use the powerful *RockFish Cluster* at John's Hopkins University for our research.
-    The opportunity to harness the capabilities of this supercomputer is both an honor and a boon for the advancement of my work.
+    The opportunity to harness the capabilities of this supercomputer is both an honor and a boon for the advancement of our work.

-    We are thrilled to announce that our innovative project, "Unlocking Antibody-Antigen Interactions: An In Silico Approach to Optimize PD-L1 Immune Checkpoint Inhibitors", has been recognized and funded by NCSI-XSEDE.
+    We are thrilled to announce that our innovative project, "Unlocking Antibody-Antigen Interactions: An In Silico Approach to Optimize PD-L1 Immune Checkpoint Inhibitors", has been recognized and funded by NCSA-XSEDE.
 This pioneering computational biochemistry research focuses on the critical role of Complementarity-Determining Regions (CDRs) in antibody-antigen interactions, specifically targeting the complex interplay with Programmed death-ligand 1 (PD-L1), a key player in cancer immune evasion.

 Our methodology marries cutting-edge machine learning and molecular dynamics simulations, providing a holistic and comprehensive approach to understand and optimize PD-L1 immune checkpoint inhibitors.
 We utilize the robust predictive capabilities of deep learning tools, like Rosetta and AlphaFold, to anticipate the 3D structures of antibody-PD-L1 complexes based on sequence data.
 This allows us to comprehend the structural impacts of modifications in CDRs with unprecedented precision.